-\end{theorem} Thm.~\ref{thm:parity_rl} reveals that the separation condition for the critical gradient component $\gamma_{l^{(t)}}^p$ Eq.~\eqref{eq:learning_condition_RL} is satisfied, hence one-step update of RL can enable the transformer to learn the $k$-\texttt{PARITY}.
-In addition, Thm.~\ref{thm:parity_rl} also gives the exact learning dynamics of the model parameter for arbitrary iterations, which highlights that either a large learning rate $\eta$ or sufficient iteration number $S$ can lead the self-attention to focus on the relevant positions and ignore irrelevant ones, i.e.,
+\end{theorem} Thm.~\ref{thm:parity_rl} reveals that the separation condition for the critical gradient component $\gamma_{l^{(t)}}^p$ Eq.~\eqref{eq:learning_condition_RL} is satisfied, and thus one-step update of RL can enable the transformer to learn the $k$-\texttt{PARITY}.
+Furthermore, Thm.~\ref{thm:parity_rl} characterizes the learning dynamics of the attention score for \emph{arbitrary iterations}, which highlights that either a large learning rate $\eta$ or sufficient iteration number $S$ can lead the self-attention to focus on the relevant positions and ignore irrelevant ones:

-for sufficiently large $S$ or $\eta$.
-In the following, we confirm that $k$-\texttt{PARITY} can also be learned by transformers via SFT in a step-wise learning manner, rather than the one-step learning of the RL. \begin{claim}[Transformers with CoT can learn $k$-\texttt{PARITY} via SFT] Under the setting of Thm.~\ref{thm:condition_sft}, for $k$-\textup{\texttt{PARITY}} $\Phi_k^{\parity}{(\sqx)}$, let $\psi(z) = z^{2}$ and $\phi_2(z_1, z_2) = z_1z_2$, then the separation of critical gradient component $\gamma_{l^{(t)}}^{p}$ Eq.~\eqref{eq:learning_condition_SFT} is satisfied, thus the learnability of Thm.~\ref{thm:condition_sft} for SFT is guaranteed. \end{claim}
+In the following, we confirm that $k$-\texttt{PARITY} can also be learned by transformers via SFT in a step-wise learning manner, in contrast to the simultaneous learning of RL. \begin{claim}[Transformers with CoT can learn $k$-\texttt{PARITY} via SFT] Under the setting of Thm.~\ref{thm:condition_sft}, for $k$-\textup{\texttt{PARITY}} $\Phi_k^{\parity}{(\sqx)}$, let $\psi(z) = z^{2}$ and $\phi_2(z_1, z_2) = z_1z_2$, then the separation of critical gradient component $\gamma_{l^{(t)}}^{p}$ Eq.~\eqref{eq:learning_condition_SFT} is satisfied, and thus the learnability of Thm.~\ref{thm:condition_sft} for SFT is guaranteed. \end{claim}

-\subsection{AND and OR}
+\subsection{\texttt{AND} and \texttt{OR}}